 What is Behavioral Therapy?

 Behavioral therapy focuses on changing harmful behaviors through conditioning techniques.
 It typically involves reinforcement strategies, desensitization, and other behavior modification methods.
-This approach is effective for treating various psychological disorders, including anxiety, depression, phobias, and behavioral problems in children and adults.
+It also helps treat anxiety, depression, phobias, and behavioral problems in children and adults.

 What is Behavioral Therapy for toddlers?